Deepak7019/car_price_prediction/README.md

 ## Features

 - Name- The model of car
--
-- Label-Primmum of car
+- abel-Primmum of carLocation

-- Location- location of car
+- location of car
 - Price-price of car
 - Kms_driven-car using based on kms
 - Fuel_type-type of fuel